-Example: All employees must be able to connect to Wi-Fi hotspots in multiple corporate locations.
+Example 1: All employees need to connect to Wi-Fi hotspots in multiple office locations.
 To enable easy user connection, first deploy the certificates needed to connect to Wi-Fi.
 Then deploy Wi-Fi profiles that reference the certificate.

-Example: You have a PKI in place.
+Example 2: You have a PKI in place.
 You want to move to a more flexible, secure method of deploying certificates.
-Users should be able to access company resources from their personal devices without compromising security.
+Users need to access organizational resources from their personal devices without compromising security.
 Configure certificate profiles with settings and protocols that are supported for the specific device platform.
-The devices can then automatically request these certificates from an Internet-facing enrollment server.
-Then, configure VPN profiles to use these certificates so that the device can access company resources.
+The devices can then automatically request these certificates from an internet-facing enrollment server.
+Then, configure VPN profiles to use these certificates so that the device can access organizational resources.